facebookincubator/MCGrad/website/docs/intro.md

 # Introduction to MCGrad

-**Multi-calibration** means calibration across segments of the data.
+**Multicalibration** means calibration across segments of the data.
 It is the form of calibration with highest relevance to the business metrics of ML-based systems.

-**MCBoost** is a scalable and easy-to-use tool for multi-calibration, providing production-ready implementations developed by Meta's Central Applied Science team.
+**MCGrad** is a scalable and easy-to-use tool for multicalibration, providing production-ready implementations developed by Meta's Central Applied Science team.

-## Why Improve Multi-Calibration?
+## Why Improve Multicalibration?

 1. **Metrics aren't enough** - Predictive performance metrics (e.g., NE, PRAUC) are not sufficient on their own.
-Multi-calibration is also important for the performance of ML-based systems.
+Multicalibration is also important for the performance of ML-based systems.
 Any system that assumes predictions are probabilities would benefit from better calibration: threshold-based actions, value models, ranking, auctions, etc.

-2. **Improves predictive performance** - Improving multi-calibration often results in significant gains in predictive metrics like NE (Normalized Entropy) and PRAUC (Precision-Recall Area Under Curve)!
+2. **Improves predictive performance** - Improving multicalibration often results in significant gains in predictive metrics like NE (Normalized Entropy) and PRAUC (Precision-Recall Area Under Curve)!

-## How MCBoost Helps
+## How MCGrad Helps

-MCBoost takes a base model and training data, then builds a lightweight calibration layer on top.
-The resulting model is calibrated:
+MCGrad takes a base model and training data, then builds a lightweight calibration layer on top.
 - **Globally** - across all data
 - **Per-segment** - across virtually any segment that can be defined using the input features

 ## Example Use Case

 ReviewBot is an LLM developed by Integrity which predicts violation probabilities across ~50 violation types.
-MCBoost is trained with:
+MCGrad is trained with:
 - Base model scores
 - Features: country, content_type, surface, etc.